Closed-loop field development with multipoint geostatistics and statistical performance assessment: Conclusions and future work

 \section{Conclusions and future work}

-In this work, a closed-loop field development (CLFD) optimization framework is developed for models described by multipoint geostatistics (MPS).
-This framework involves three major steps: 1) optimization of the full development plan for the entire project life, 2) drilling and completing $n_{\text{rig}}$ new wells and collecting new data, and 3) updating models based on all data.
+In this work, a new implementation of closed-loop field development (CLFD) optimization is presented for models described by multipoint geostatistics (MPS).
+CLFD involves three major steps: 1) optimization of the full development plan for the entire project life, 2) drilling and completing $n_{\text{rig}}$ new wells and collecting new data, and 3) updating models based on all data.
 The optimization step is performed over multiple models through optimization with sample validation (OSV).
-A two-step model calibration procedure is presented for model calibration where spatial data (hard data at well locations) are integrated through a MPS simulation method, and production data are integrated through a gradient-based RML procedure using O-PCA parameterization.
+A two-step model calibration procedure is presented where spatial data (hard data at well locations) are integrated through a MPS simulation method, and production data are integrated through a gradient-based RML procedure using O-PCA parameterization.

-The new methodology is applied 25 times for 25 different true-model cases, and the OSV and the CLFD performance were assessed in terms of true NPV improvement.
-The median true NPV improvement from OSV was 17\% and the mean improvement was 64\%, indicating the importance of performing optimization on an adequately large set.
-The CLFD performance is assessed in terms of true NPV improvement.
+The new TruMAP procedure is introduced for performance assessment of a closed-loop optimization algorithm.
+Within this procedure, the new CLFD methodology is applied 25 times (for 25 different true-model cases), and the CLFD performance was assessed in terms of true NPV improvement.
 Results indicated that the true NPV in 64\%, 68\% and 96\% of cases increased after one, two and three~steps, respectively.
 These results showed that application of multi-step CLFD is much more likely to increase true NPV than a single step CLFD, particularly as richer data appears at later CLFD steps.
-The statistical assessment presented in this work, demonstrates the importance of performing multiple runs and considering several true-model cases to assess the performance of any closed-loop optimization framework.
+Further, the probability of increasing true-model NPV increases with CLFD step.
+The statistical assessment results presented in this work, demonstrates the importance of performing multiple runs and considering several true-model cases to assess the performance of any closed-loop optimization framework.